sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### `space`

-Returns the name of the color's space.
+Returns the name of `this`'s space.

 ```ts
 get space(): KnownColorSpace;